trunk-io/docs/check/configuration/supported/pyright.md

 ## Auto Enabling

-pyright will be auto-enabled if any of its config files are present: *`pyrightconfig.json`*
+pyright will be auto-enabled if a `pyrightconfig.json` config file is present.

 ## Settings

 pyright supports the following config files:
 * `pyrightconfig.json`

 You can move these files to `.trunk/configs` and `trunk check` will still find them.
 See [Moving Linter Configs](..#moving-linter-configs) for more info.